conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 Type: `function` or `string` Default: if `commit.version` is a valid semver.

 When the upstream finishes pouring the commits it will generate a block of logs by default.
 However, you can generate more than one block based on this criteria (usually a version) even if there are still commits from the upstream. **NOTE**: It checks on the transformed commit chunk instead of the original one (you can check on the original by access the `raw` object on the `commit`).
+However, if the transformed commit is ignored it falls back to the original commit.

 ##### reverse